zonemaster/zonemaster/docs/public/specifications/test-zones/README.md

 ### Undelegated data

-Some test scenarios require that the test zones is resolved as [undelegated test].
+Some test scenarios require that an [undelegated test] be carried out on it.
 In that case, the scenario specification will contain a small "undelegated data" structure with one line per name server.
 The format is one of the following
 * NAME-SERVER-NAME